RobertFranz415/VolunteerHub/index.md

 Hello!
 We are VolunteerHub!
 This document will detail the design process that we followed in order to create our application.

-### Alekhya Gandu - 🍣    Robert Franz - 🤑    Kristopher Phillips - 🐣   Lean Campana - 🦄
+### Alekhya Gandu - 🍣    Robert Franz - 🤑    Kristopher Phillips - 🐣   Lean Campana - 🦄   Duy Nguyen - 👨‍🎓